 The Advising Council and Advising Council Executive Committee

-UC Berkeley’s Advising Council Executive Committee and Advising Council are representative leadership bodies formed in 2012 to better coordinate advising in a highly decentralized environment and to improve the student experience of advising.
+UC Berkeley’s Advising Council Executive Committee and Advising Council are representative leadership bodies formed in 2012 to better coordinate advising to improve the student experience.

 The Advising Executive Committee meets quarterly and provides the strategic direction and campus-level vision for advising.
 The committee makes decisions concerning recommendations supporting excellence in advising that do not fall clearly under the purview of any other policy-making body.
 It also provides oversight for the campus-wide programs that support the development of a culture of excellence in advising.

 - Promotes effective advising strategies that support and positively transform the student experience

 - Identifies opportunities for improvement, knowledge-sharing, and collective strategic planning on student systems and policies

 - Connects the academic and co-curricular advising community to build dialogues and mutually beneficial partnerships

 - Incentivizes and rewards excellence, engagement and professional development

 - Supports assessment and program level effectiveness with a focus on the student experience

 - Supports an active communications network designed to inform, engage and inspire the advising community